Everything you need to know to boost productivity in the workplace

 In the modern context, does working more guarantee higher productivity?

 Think about it: Have you ever pulled an all-nighter to produce a presentation or essay at the last minute?
 Perhaps you ended up with multiple pages in a short amount of time—great, by all accounts, you were "productive."
 But how did that presentation or essay really turn out?
 Would you call that your best work?
 Probably not.
-The point: Just because you've produced something, doesn't always mean it's quality or valuable work.
+Bottom line: Just because you've produced something, doesn't always mean it's high quality or valuable work.

 As another case in point, Microsoft Japan recently rolled out a bold initiative to improve work/life balance—a 4-day workweek.